Abdulahia-39/task-cli/README.md

 ## Installation

 1. Clone or download the repository.
-2. Make sure you have Python 3.x installed.
+2. Make sure you have atleast Python 3.11 installed.
 3. You do not need any external libraries since it only uses the standard Python libraries (`json`, `datetime`, `sys`).

 ## Usage